Skip to content

 | |-- translate.js

-Feature-Sliced Design is a way to organize big and long-term projects so they are easier to manage and grow.
-This approach breaks the application into different layers, each with a specific role:
+Feature-Sliced Design is ideal for big, long-term projects.
+This approach breaks the application into different layers, each with a specific role.

 /src